rish-16/tp/docs/team/joshenx.md

     * What it does: stores details of archived appointments, but prevents internal modification of data.
     * Justification: This feature allows the user to archive and view archived appointments, to look at previous patient prescriptions and past appointments.
     * Highlights: The implementation requires careful consideration of what data should or should not be accessible.
-For some situations, when a patient is removed or details changed, the `ArchivedAppointmentBook` should support methods to remove/edit past appointment records accordingly.
       Careful restriction of access must thus be implemented to prevent misuse and inappropriate modification of archived data.
     * Credits: Implementation details of `AppointmentBook` by teammate Gabriel Goh
     * Relevant PR: [\#69](https://github.com/AY2122S1-CS2103-W14-1/tp/pull/69)